-Under the Rental Renovation Licence Bylaw, landlords must follow specific steps before, during and after issuing an N13 notice for renovations that require a tenant to vacate.
+Under the Rental Renovation Licence Bylaw, owners and operators (i.e. landlords) must follow specific steps to apply for and obtain a Rental Renovation Licence after issuing an N13 notice for repairs or renovations that require a tenant to vacate.
 The information below outlines licensing requirements, timelines and responsibilities.
 This page also explains what landlords must do to remain in compliance throughout the renovation process.

-A Rental Renovation Licence is only required when a landlord issues an N13 notice – even if the tenant intends to return after the renovations – for the purpose of renovations that require the rental unit to be vacant.
-If a landlord can complete renovations without requiring a tenant to vacate or without issuing an N13 notice, a licence is not needed.
+A Rental Renovation Licence is required when a landlord issues an N13 notice to a tenant to perform repairs or renovations which require vacant possession of the tenant’s rental unit, even if the tenant intends to return after the repairs or renovations.
+If a landlord can complete renovations without issuing an N13 notice, a licence is not needed.
 A separate licence is required for each rental unit where an N13 notice has been issued.

 Below are the steps and requirements to apply for a Rental Renovation Licence.